Standard of Care Analysis

 Facility policies, standing orders, escalation pathways, and documented process expectations are reviewed for alignment, omission, or contradiction.

-Escalation and monitoring pathway
+Escalation and Monitoring Pathway

-Recognition-of-change, reassessment, provider notification, follow-up, intervention timing, and missed response windows are mapped carefully.
+Recognition of change, reassessment, provider notification, follow-up, intervention timing, and missed response windows are mapped carefully.

 The review identifies omissions, internal inconsistency, chronology breaks, retrospective justification, and charting vulnerabilities that affect interpretation.